Average#

 - num

-The number of averaged blocks to yield at a time.
+int The number of averaged blocks to yield at a time.
 Each block contains the average over

-time samples or frequency snapshots.
+num_per_averagetime samples or frequency snapshots.
 The last block may be shorter than the specified size if the remaining data is insufficient.

 - num